W34K3D/W34K3D/Python Documentation.md

 ### Data Conversion

 Data can come in the incorect format.
-Data from survey and web forms can come to you with quality issues.
+&nbsp; Data from survey and web forms can come to you with quality issues.

-The **input()** instruction always turns the user input into a string, no matter what the
+The **input()** instruction always turns the user input into a string,
-user enters.
+no matter what the user enters.

 ```py
 birth_year = input()